dhuseljic/dal-toolbox/README.md

 ```

 ## Examplatory Usage
-The following code snipped demonstrates a basic usage of the DAL-Toolbox in a two-dimensional toy example:
+The following code snipped demonstrates a basic usage of the DAL-Toolbox on a two-dimensional toy example:

 ```python
 import torch